-- 7.4 The Director (Chair) of the original Case Conference will consider the report received under section 7.3 and any other evidence, and will consult with staff from the Case Conference.
-S/he may decide: - a) the student is fit to study and should be permitted to resume the course.
+The Assistant Principal (Chair) of the original Case Conference will consider the report received under section 7.3 and any other evidence, and will consult with staff from the Case Conference.
+S/he may decide:

+- the student is fit to study and should be permitted to resume the course.
 This will be subject to an Action Plan identifying relevant support measures and any conditions.
-Regular review meetings will be arranged with the Head of Area and/or Head of Learner Support or Student Services Manager so that the student's progress can be monitored and support modified if necessary; - b) to recommend to the Deputy Principal that the student remains unfit to return and should be suspended for a further specified period.
-His/her return to study will be subject to confirmation after a further review by the Case Conference and an Action Plan; - c) to recommend to the Deputy Principal that the student is not fit to study and should be withdrawn from the course. - 7.5 A copy of the decision and associated reasons will be provided to the student in writing within 10 working days.
+Regular review meetings will be arranged with the Head of Area and/or Head of Learner Support or Student Experience Manager so that the student's progress can be monitored and support modified if necessary; - to recommend to the Deputy Principal that the student remains unfit to return and should be suspended for a further specified period.
+His/her return to study will be subject to confirmation after a further review by the Case Conference and Action Plan; - to recommend to the Deputy Principal that the student is not fit to study and should be withdrawn from the course.

+A copy of the decision and associated reasons will be provided to the student in writing within 10 working days.